Vivonet/Gravity/README.md

 ##Requirements
 Gravity makes heavy use of the `UIStackView`, so iOS 9 only, I'm afraid!
 This is brand spankin' new stuff!

+Oh and it also depends on https://github.com/PureLayout/PureLayout as well, for now at least.